 Provide a warranty as described in 6.5: Warranty

-The contractor must submit an invoice for payment that must comply with the requirements explained in Chapter 3: Basic Standards, and must include the warranty coverage date or warranty expiration date.
+The contractor must submit an invoice for payment that must comply with the requirements explained in Chapter 3: Basic Standards and must include the warranty coverage date or warranty expiration date.

 The date when the customer receives the hearing aid, as noted on the VR3105E, Hearing Aid Fitting and Post-Fitting Report, will be the date used for the 30-day return policy.